RacimoLab/it-docs/ssh.md

 # SSH port forwarding

-Sometimes it's useful to run a server application on a compute node, and your your workstation as a client.
+Sometimes it's useful to run a server application on a compute node, and use your workstation as a client.
 E.g. running a `jupyter` notebook on the compute node and connecting from your workstation's web browser, or running `tensorboard` on the compute node and connecting from your workstation's web browser.